jhennymatias/jhennymatias/README.md

 ### Hello, I'm Jhennifer Matias! 👋

-🏦 I’m currently working at BTG Pactual as a frontend development intern.
+🏦 I’m currently working at BTG Pactual as a Tech Lead.

 🎓 Computer Engineering Student at <a href="https://enc.ufsc.br/">UFSC</a>